DRBondyaleJuez/FileCipherDecipher/README.md

 ___

 ## __USAGE__
 The interface is very simple.
 An image and a menu.
-The file menu has the options open to browse the file you want to cipher and the option decipher to browse for a directory with the name of a ciphered file "_[extension]" that should contain all files with the extension ".CIPHER" and a "key.CIPHER" file too.
+The file menu has the options open to browse the file you want to cipher and the option decipher to browse for a directory with the name of a ciphered file "_[extension]" that should contain all files with a serialized number or code with the extension ".CIPHER" and a "key.CIPHER" file too.

 <div style="text-align: center;">